Trolley problem

-Which is the more ethical option?
-Or, more simply: What is the right thing to do?

-Philippa Foot introduced this genre of decision problems in 1967 as part of an analysis of debates on abortion and the doctrine of double effect.
-Philosophers Judith Thomson, Frances Kamm, and Peter Unger have also analysed the dilemma extensively.
+Thomson and the philosophers Frances Kamm and Peter Unger have analyzed the trolley problem extensively.
 Thomson's 1976 article initiated the literature on the trolley problem as a subject in its own right.
-Characteristic of this literature are colorful and increasingly absurd alternative scenarios in which the sacrificed person is instead pushed onto the tracks as a weight to stop the trolley, has his organs harvested to save transplant patients, or is killed in more indirect ways that complicate the chain of causation and responsibility.
+Characteristic of this literature are colourful and increasingly absurd alternative scenarios in which the sacrificed person is instead pushed onto the tracks as a way to stop the trolley, has his organs harvested to save transplant patients, or is killed in more indirect ways that complicate the chain of causation and responsibility.

 Earlier forms of individual trolley scenarios antedated Foot's publication.
 Frank Chapman Sharp included a version in a moral questionnaire given to undergraduates at the University of Wisconsin in 1905.
 In this variation, the railway's switchman controlled the switch, and the lone individual to be sacrificed (or not) was the switchman's child.
-German philosopher of law Karl Engisch discussed a similar dilemma in his habilitation thesis in 1930, as did German legal scholar Hans Welzel in a work from 1951.
-In his commentary on the Talmud, published long before his death in 1953, Avrohom Yeshaya Karelitz considered the question of whether it is ethical to deflect a projectile from a larger crowd toward a smaller one.
-Similarly, in The Strike, a television play broadcast in the United States on June 7, 1954, a commander in the Korean War must choose between ordering an air strike on an encroaching enemy force at the cost of his own 20-man patrol unit, or calling off the strike and risking the lives of the main army made up of 500 men.
+The German philosopher of law Karl Engisch discussed a similar dilemma in his habilitation thesis in 1930, as did the German legal scholar Hans Welzel in a work from 1951.
+In his commentary on the Talmud, published in 1953, Avrohom Yeshaya Karelitz considered the question of whether it is ethical to deflect a projectile from a larger crowd toward a smaller one.
+Similarly, in The Strike, a television play broadcast in the United States on 7 June 1954, a commander in the Korean War must choose between ordering an air strike on an encroaching enemy force, at the cost of his own 20-man patrol unit; and calling off the strike, risking the lives of the main army of 500 men.

 Beginning in 2001, the trolley problem and its variants have been used in empirical research on moral psychology.
 It has been a topic of popular books.
 Trolley-style scenarios also arise in discussing the ethics of autonomous vehicle design, which may require programming to choose whom or what to strike when a collision appears to be unavoidable.
+More recently, the trolley problem has also become an Internet meme.